nimiCurtis/so101_ros2/README.md

 ## Setup Lerobot

-This docs assumed that your SO101 is already assembled and all motors ids and boudrates are set.
+These docs assume that your SO101 is already assembled and all motor IDs and baud rates are set.

 #### Lerobot ROS2 Python Env Setup